jorgeilosona/DebDroid-1/README.md

 3.)
 Install the package by typing: \
 `apt install ./path/to/debdroid.deb` \
 I assume that you placed the downloaded file to downloads folder

-4.)
-Run Second Stage (For running GUI Apps using Termux's TigerVNC ) \
-`debdroid --install-deps` \
-this will install tigervnc and xorg-xhost. for Android 7 and above only.
-Although for CLI use only or running Android 5-6. you don't need to use this.

 # Preparing The Container
 After all packages is installed. you can install it by typing: \